moonfly-app/docs/content-guidelines.md

 You may not use the platform to solicit or facilitate any transaction or gift involving certain goods and services, including:

-*   Firearms, ammunition, explosives, legally controlled firearms parts or accessories (e.g., bump stock-type devices, silencers/suppressors, etc.), or 3D printing files to produce any of the aforementioned;
+*   Firearms, ammunition, explosives, legally controlled firearms parts or accessories (e.g., bump stock-type devices, silencers/suppressors, etc.), or 3D printing files to produce any of the aforementioned.
-*   Drugs, including alcohol and tobacco, or any controlled substances (except advertisements placed in accordance with our advertising policy);
+*   Drugs, including alcohol and tobacco, or any controlled substances (except advertisements placed in accordance with our advertising policy).
-*   Paid services involving physical sexual contact;
+*   Paid services involving physical sexual contact.
-*   Stolen goods;
+*   Stolen goods.
-*   Personal information;
+*   Personal information.
-*   Falsified official documents or currency
+*   Falsified official documents or currency.
-*   Scams or other fraudulent services
+*   Scams or other fraudulent services.

 ### 8\.
 Don’t break the platform